Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.embeddings.hrrasa.HRRASA.md

 Hybrid Reliability and Representation Aware Sequence Aggregation.

-At the first step, the HRRASA estimates *local* performers reliabilities that represent how good is a performer's answer to *one particular task*.
-The local reliability of the performer $k$ on the task $i$ is denoted by $\gamma_i^k$ and is calculated as a sum of two terms:
+At the first step, the HRRASA estimates *local* workers reliabilities that represent how good is a worker's answer to *one particular task*.
+The local reliability of the worker $k$ on the task $i$ is denoted by $\gamma_i^k$ and is calculated as a sum of two terms:
 $$
 \gamma_i^k = \lambda_{emb}\gamma_{i,emb}^k + \lambda_{out}\gamma_{i,out}^k, \; \lambda_{emb} + \lambda_{out} = 1.